OKEAMAH/Git/docs/developer/guidelines.rst

 or not.
 Indeed, the application that calls into the library may not consider the function call as essential to the continuation of the application's main purpose.
 Consequently, ``Fatal`` should never be used within libraries.

+As UX is an important matter, events associated with the Octez node are tracked by non-regression Tezt tests so that changes to events should be discussed (or at least observed).
+After updating the regression file output thanks to the ``--reset-regressions`` Tezt option, the output changes must be carefully reviewed along with the merge request.
+Setting the level requires a balance between events usability, disk space and debugging importance.
+When reviewing an MR containing changes on events, the following should be checked:

+- ``Notice`` events are clean to read, not too recurrent and explicit enough for a user (not expert of the code).
+Otherwise they should not be there.
+- ``Info`` events should be important for debugging in post-mortem fashion.
+Less important events should be set at ``Debug``.
+- ``Notice`` and ``Info`` events should not be generated too often to keep disk space usage reasonable.

 Code formatting